Top Pole Barn Home Financing

 So, what does all of this mean?

 What’s difference between a refinance and a home equity line of credit, also known as a HELOC.
-So, if that’s interesting to you and you’re curious to know the differences.
+If that’s interesting to you and you’re curious to know the differences.
 The question what the difference between a cash-out refinance and a home equity line of credit is. they are both designed to pull from the equity in your property.
 If you own a house, and let’s just say for example it’s worth a million dollars and you owe 300,000, just an example, it could be any number you choose, and the house is worth $700,000 which is great.

 If you were to sell your house you would get 700 grand in cash, so that’s great, but how do you tap into it without selling it.
 So that’s where these two loan products come into play.
 The first thing we’re going to talk about is doing a cash-out refinance, basically, what you do is you owe $300,000 on the house, what you do is you’re going to get a new loan for $700,000.
 You still have one loan.
 You get a loan for 1,000,000, you pay off the loan that you had, and then, the difference, which is $700,000, that comes to you.